benhyland/personal-site/pages/cv.md

 Senior Developer at **[GDS](https://gds.blog.gov.uk/)**

 * Working with the Finding Things team on search and publishing backend architecture improvements
+* Improving monitoring, support tools, and deployment automation of the Government PaaS, based on AWS and CloudFoundry.

 * * * * *